JoeriBosman111/MES-Distributed-Systems-Minor-Project/README.md

 |ID 1 (D2)|ID 4 (D4)|ID 7 (D2,D3,D4)|
 |ID 2 (D3)|ID 5 (D2,D4)|ID 8 (D5)|
 |ID 3 (D2,D3)|ID 6 (D3,D4)|ID 9 (D2,D5)|

+## Using and flashing the software
+The software is developed using MATLAB Simulink, and is based upon the TTA TTCAN template by Diego López.
+Follow this link to find the repository of the TTA template: https://github.com/pineapplezex/HANCoder_TTA.git

+The software consists of two parts: 1) The .m file which includes the temporal settings, TTA schedule definition, Board ID's and CAN message ID's; 2) The Simulink model which implements HANCoder blocks to create the main software model of the system.

 ## V52 Settings
 - Hardware granularity: 1 MHz